Spot Factoring: Financing Individual Invoices Without a Full Facility | Spark Finance Blog

 The primary eligibility requirement for spot factoring is that the invoice is raised against a creditworthy UK business or public sector organisation.
 The provider will credit-check your customer (the debtor) before advancing funds.
 If your customer has a poor credit profile or a history of late payment, the provider may decline that specific invoice or offer a lower advance rate.

 Invoices must be for goods delivered or services completed and not subject to any retention, dispute, or offsetting arrangement.
 Most spot factoring providers will not fund invoices against individual consumers (B2C), related companies, or overseas debtors unless they have specific expertise in those areas.
-The minimum invoice value accepted varies but is typically 5,000 pounds or more.
+The minimum invoice value accepted varies but is typically £5,000 or more.

 "Spot factoring fills a genuine gap in the market: fast, flexible, commitment-free invoice funding for businesses that cannot predict exactly when they will need cash."